linstats/linstats.github.io/content/badminton/bmt3-match/index.md

 The most exciting moment of my badminton journey would be the 1st Badminton Tournament of the Faculty of Science at SUSTech in 2021, where I participated as both men's single and men's doubles player.

 ### Men's Single Game
 The toughest moment of the tournament came unexpectedly early, during the quarterfinals.
-I found myself up against my senior teammate, Tang Wenyue (唐文跃), a skilled player on our campus team.
+I found myself up against my senior teammate, Tang Wenyue (唐文越), a skilled player on our campus team.
 Nerves got the best of me in the beginning, leading to several unforced errors and a significant 2:11 deficit.
 However, I managed to regain my composure and adjust my strategy.
 As I settled into the game, I fought back and eventually won the match 23:21.

 <div style="display: flex; justify-content: space-between; margin-bottom: 20px;">
   <video controls style="width: 48%;">